iapyeh/sshscript/index.md

 $.connect('username1@host1', password='secret')
 ```

 Doing nested-scp is simple too.
-Below script would download the /var/log/message from the host2 and upload config.ini on [localhost](http://localhost) to  /tmp on the host2.
+The script below downloads the /var/log/message from the host2 and uploads config.ini on the [localhost](http://localhost) to  /tmp on the host2.

 ```python
 with $.connect('username1@host1') as _: